 What we know as “smart devices” in our everyday lives, are actually devices embedded in IoT technology which are able to manifest greater quantum of automation than those available before.
 IoT creates a greater network that enables different devices to interact freely with each other.

 Consequently, their bandwidth to perform tasks are expanded and are able to create a collaborative environment to automate different aspects of human lives.
-From sensor driven home appliances like refrigerators that automatically turn off when not in use to virtual assistants which can regulate most of your devices from your lights to your television, from your air condition to playing your favourite music, IoT’s utility in our everyday lives are all pervasive.
+From sensor driven home appliances like refrigerators that automatically turn off when not in use to virtual assistants which can regulate most of your devices from your lights to your television, from your air conditioning to playing your favourite music, IoT’s utility in our everyday lives is all-pervasive.

 IoT devices are built on the concept of artificial intelligence.
 Since the mainstay of the IoT technology is enhanced communication, paired with intuitive performance, it incorporates sensor devices and unique data processing mechanisms.
 In many ways, IoT devices are an amalgamation of several advanced technologies.
 IoT benefits of artificial intelligence

-When it comes to classifying different components of IoT, we can divide into the sensors, cloud component, data processing software and finally cutting edge user interface.
+When it comes to classifying different components of IoT, we can divide them into the sensors, cloud components, data processing software and finally cutting-edge user interface.